tangoed2whiskey/GPy/README.md

 This is a fork of the popular [GPy](http://sheffieldml.github.io/GPy/) repository to support the forthcoming paper "Beyond What's Normal: Bimodal and Heaviside Alternatives to Gaussian Process Regression".
 This fork introduces Bimodal and Heaviside process regressors alongisde the traditional Gaussian process regression (and Student t regression) already implemented in the repository.
 These can be accessed using `GPy.models.BimodalRegression` and `GPy.models.HeavisideRegression`, with very similar interfaces to the Gaussian process regression and Student t regression classes.

 To install, clone this repository and navigate to the root directory.
-Install locally using `pip install .` or `uv pip install .`, preferably in a clean `conda`, `uv`, or `venv` environment.
+Install locally using `pip install .` or `uv pip install .`, preferably in a clean `conda`, `uv`, or `venv` environment using python 3.10.

 Note that running the example notebooks in `benchmarks/regression` requires a working LaTeX install on the local system, e.g. via [MiKTeX](https://miktex.org/download).